Thank you for subscribing to Seavoices’ updates!

 #ISupplyTheWorld – V-Ships

-Unions are not the only one who have been trying to lobby for seafarer crew change and for them to be recognised as key workers of the global supply chain.
-Although seafarers themselves have felt the direct impact of crew change restrictions, shipping companies are the other party that have been dramatically affected.
-We are heartened to have shipping companies who are important stakeholders of the global maritime industry join in to recognise the important work of seafarers and the needs they have during this time of a pandemic.
+Unions are not the only ones who have been trying to lobby for seafarer crew changes and for them to be recognised as key workers of the global supply chain.
+Although seafarers themselves have felt the direct impact of crew change restrictions, shipping companies are the other party that has been dramatically affected.
+We are heartened to have shipping companies, who are important stakeholders of the global maritime industry, join in to recognise the important work of seafarers and the needs they have during this time of a pandemic.

-V-Ships is one such company that have been working hard to help their sea-going employees through this season.
-SeaVoices spoke to Captain Rajesh Tandon, Global Director of Industrial Relations and Seafarer Development at V Group Manpower Services to gain perspective of a shipping employer during this time of uncertainty.
+V-Ships is one such company that has been working hard to help their seagoing employees through this season.
+SeaVoices spoke to Captain Rajesh Tandon, Global Director of Industrial Relations and Seafarer Development at V Group Manpower Services, to gain the perspective of a shipping employer during this time of uncertainty.

-Seafarers who are feeling ill can also utilise a service available 24/7, set up by the company where they can speak to a shore-based physician about their symptoms.
-This service is important as seafarers might not be able to get onshore to visit a doctor.
-Even when their ship is docked at a port, countries may not allow seafarers to leave their ships due to preventive policies.
+Seafarers who are feeling ill can also utilise a service available 24/7, set up by the company, where they can speak to a shore-based physician about their symptoms.
+This service is important, as seafarers might not be able to get onshore to visit a doctor.
+Seafarers may face restrictions on leaving their ships, even when docked at a port, due to preventive policies.
 For mental wellness, an employee assistance programme is also made available to seafarers through ComPsych to provide health advice to the crew.

 Connectivity and Communication

 “92% of seafarers rank the importance of internet connection on board above pay,” was how Captain Rajesh described the need for connectivity of seafarers, especially when many are facing extended periods on board ships while travel restrictions are still in place.
-He said that internet connectivity has been made more accessible to seafarers affected by the pandemic by increasing crew internet allowance.
+He stated that increasing the crew internet allowance has made internet connectivity more accessible to seafarers affected by the pandemic.
 This will help seafarers remain connected to their family and loved ones, making the unfortunate situation slightly more manageable.

-Leveraging on technology and connectivity, the V-ships has provided many channels where seafarers can be connected with company touch points.
-Seafarers are able reach out to their company headquarters through the ‘V-Ships seafarers app’ and electronic mail.
-The company has also created a dedicated COVID-19 portal where they put up latest information and news regarding the situation, and other company directives.
-Circulars and letters are also distributed to the vessels to keep the crew on board updated with the latest developments.
+Leveraging technology and connectivity, V-Ships has provided many channels where seafarers can be connected with company touch points.
+Seafarers are able to reach out to their company headquarters through the ‘V-Ships seafarers app’ and electronic mail.
+The company has also created a dedicated COVID-19 portal where they put up latest information and news regarding the situation and other company directives.
+The company also distributes circulars and letters to the vessels to keep the crew on board updated with the latest developments.

-Repatriation efforts is not all bad news with V-Ships as Captain Rajesh confidently told SeaVoices, “we have worked to get their travel arrangements made as soon as it is possible, and to date we have been able to repatriate over 1,000 seafarers from across the globe.”
+Repatriation efforts are not all bad news with V-Ships, as Captain Rajesh confidently told SeaVoices, “We have worked to get their travel arrangements made as soon as it is possible, and to date we have been able to repatriate over 1,000 seafarers from across the globe.”
 Since the start of the pandemic, crewing teams have been extending support to every seafarer and their families, providing dedicated contact points for questions regarding the situation.

 The positive outcome has its share of challenges as shore-based colleagues work with multiple regulatory bodies and authorities across countries to make necessary arrangements for each repatriation case.
-Ensuring the safety and wellbeing of the seafarer is crucial when making such arrangements countries with different policies and measures.
+When making such arrangements in countries with different policies and measures, ensuring the seafarer’s safety and well-being is crucial.
 Even though the process may be cumbersome, the hard work has brought many seafarers home safely.

-The Singapore Crew Change Workgroup produced a Crew Change Guidebook listing detailed steps Singapore should take for the facilitation of repatriation of seafarers to sign off, and of relievers to sign on ships.
+The Singapore Crew Change Workgroup produced a Crew Change Guidebook listing detailed steps Singapore should take for the facilitation of the repatriation of seafarers to sign off and of relievers to sign on ships.
 This guidebook has also been circulated amongst International Maritime Organisation member states as a reference for countries to implement a crew change framework for their nation.
-The COVID-19 situation is still evolving, and the workgroup is carefully navigating through it so that changing of crew can be done in the safest and best possible way while ensuring safety of both seafarers and Singaporeans.
-Together, we can overcome this!
+The workgroup is adjusting to the changing COVID-19 circumstances to guarantee the safe execution of crew changes for both seafarers and Singaporeans.
+Together, we can overcome these challenges!

 #ISupplyTheWorld